Image courtesy Cosentino

 Richlite is an FSC-certified product, made from post-consumer recycled paper.
-Sheets of paper are stacked up and saturated with a phenolic resin, then heat and pressure are applied.
+Sheets of paper are stacked up and saturated with a phenolic resin, and then heat and pressure are applied.
 Heat and pressure cause the resin to set permanently with zero off-gassing.
 It’s also GREENGUARD-certified and listed on the Declare transparency platform, and the energy produced during the manufacturing process gets recycled into their heating system.

 - Richlite is more heat resistant and sanitary than many other solid surfaces, yet warmer to the touch

 - Unlike darker acrylic and polyester products, Richlite will not scratch white over time